Golden age of American animation: Feature-length films

-Superman and the fall of the studio
+Superman and the fall of Fleischer's

-In May 1941, the Fleischers gave Paramount full ownership of the studio as collateral to pay off their debts left from the loans they obtained from the studio to make unsuccessful cartoons like Stone Age, Gabby, and Color Classics.
+On May 24th, 1941, the Fleischers gave Paramount full ownership of the studio as collateral to pay off their increasing debts left from the loans they obtained from the studio, as well as to offset the lack of revenue from unsuccessful cartoons like Stone Age, Gabby, and Animated Antics.
 However, they still maintained their positions as heads of their studio's production.
-Under Paramount rule, the Fleischers brought Popeye into the Navy and contributed to the war effort, and would gain more success by beginning a series of spectacular Superman cartoons (the first of which was nominated for an Oscar) that have become legendary in themselves.
+Under Paramount rule, the Fleischers brought Popeye into the Navy and contributed to the war effort, and gained more success by beginning a series of spectacular Superman cartoons (the first of which was nominated for an Oscar) that have become legendary in themselves.
+Despite the success Superman gave the studio, a major blow to the studio occurred when the married Dave started having an adulterous affair with the Miami secretary.
+This led to many disputes between the Fleischer Brothers until Max and Dave were no longer speaking to each other.